 (b) that consents that would normally be required have not been obtained; or

-(c) that the application has not been advertised, and that no opportunity for objection has been afforded.
+(c) that no opportunity for objection has been afforded.

 (3) Where the Director is of the opinion that a removal of a licence under subsection (1) is not appropriate, the Director may suspend the operation of the licence or may redefine the licensed premises notwithstanding that the application made was in respect of a temporary removal.

+[Section 80 amended by No. 73 of 2006 s.
+58.]

 81. Applications for removal

 (1) Subject to section 78, 79, and 80, the licensing authority has the same jurisdiction in relation to an application for the removal of a licence as it has in relation to an application for the grant of a new licence of that class.